 How Much Does Hair Dyeing Cost?

-Deciding to change your hair color comes with a lot of considerations.
 After all, you want to make sure the new color suits you, that your hair can sustain the damage, and that it doesn’t cost you an arm and a leg.

 Figuring out how much dyeing your hair costs depends on a lot of factors, so it can be hard to estimate on your own.

-First, you have to figure out what color you want your hair to be.
-This will help estimate the costs because the price of hair dyeing often depends on whether you’ll have to lighten or darken your current color to get the color you want.
+This will help estimate the costs because the price of hair dyeing often depends on whether you need to lighten or darken your current color to achieve the desired color.

-Lastly, you’ll need to decide where you’re getting your hair colored or simply bleached and toned.
 Premium salons can charge hundreds of dollars for a color process, whereas chain salons are a lot more affordable.

-Maybe you feel comfortable enough to dye your own hair, in which case you’ll just have to purchase the supplies, which can save you a lot of money.
+Maybe you feel comfortable enough to dye your own hair, in which case you’ll have to purchase the supplies, which can save you a lot of money.

-So, how much does hair dyeing cost?
-On average, if you’re going to a salon, it will cost $80-200 for a single-process color application.
-If you’re doing it at home, it can cost $10-50 on average, however it could cost much more to correct it if it doesn’t work.
+On average, if you’re going to a salon, the price of a single-process color application will be $80-200.
+If you’re doing it at home, the average cost is $10-50; however, correcting it could be much more expensive if it doesn’t work.

-In this post, we will break down the costs for different types of color applications, so you can get an accurate estimate for how much your new color will cost you – whether you do it at a fancy salon or in your own bathroom.
+To get an accurate estimate of how much your new color will cost, whether you have it done at a fancy salon or in your own bathroom.

 Costs Of Dyeing Your Hair At A Salon

-Salons vary greatly across the country, so it’s hard to pinpoint an exact number.
-There are also lots of different salons out there – from premium-level celebrity salons to familiar chains like Supercuts.
+There are also numerous salons available, ranging from premium-level celebrity salons to familiar chains like Supercuts.
 As you can imagine, there is a wide range of prices.

 Color TypeAverage Cost at Premium SalonAverage Cost at Chain Salon